getfem/getfem/doc/sphinx/source/userdoc/gasm_high.rst

 Script languages call of the assembly
 -------------------------------------

-For the use with Python, Scilab or Matlab interfaces, see the respective documentation, in particular the ``gf_asm`` command and the ``model`` object.
+For the use with Python, Scilab, Octave or Matlab interfaces, see the respective documentation, in particular the ``gf_asm`` command and the ``model`` object.

 The tensors